Toxikuu/pinkmecha/README.md

-# Nightdrive
+# Pinkmecha

 ## Info
-My darker LFS dots.
+Another set of LFS dots.
+This one is muted pink + lavender-grey.

 ## Installation
-I use my package manager to install this.
-If you wanna use these, I trust you can figure it out.
-I'm too lazy to write a proper install script lol.
+You can figure it out I trust.

 ## Credits
 I stole and tweaked a bunch of catppuccin config files.